Call Back Request

 Whether in love or friendship, jealousy and possessiveness are vices that can intoxicate the life of the person who suffers from it and that of those around him.
 The line between these two faults is very thin, which is why one does not usually go without the other.

 If you are having excessive jealousy, chances are you are also possessive.
 Indeed, when a person cannot manage his jealousy, he locks himself in his reality filled with doubts, anxiety, and suspicion.
 No matter what attempts to bring it to reason, nothing will work.
 It is therefore at this moment that jealousy and possessiveness come together to destroy his life and that of his loved ones.

 Possessiveness expresses an exaggerated need for exclusivity.
 A jealous and possessive person feels ownership of his partner.
 She considers the other as an object that belongs to her and no one else.
-Possessive jealousy drives you to control everything in the life of the other in order to keep him in our grip.
+Possessive jealousy drives you to control everything in the life of the other to decide to keep him in our grip.
 One deprives the other of all independence and freedom because one does not want to share it with anyone.
 Yet this need for exclusivity is so difficult to satisfy that it becomes a real source of suffering for the jealous.

 There is no doubt that sickly jealousy is generally accompanied by possessiveness which is an enemy of the couple.
 These two vices are most of the time the expression of serious problems such as lack of self-confidence, fear of abandonment, feeling of being worth nothing without the other But more serious still, we notice that they are at the origin of a certain emotional dependence.

 The extremely jealous partner lives in deep emotional insecurity.
 Indeed, when jealousy and possessiveness take control of our lives, we act as if our existence depends entirely on the other.
-So we’re constantly on the defensive and spending our time watching each other's every move.In short, the jealous become addicted and do not hesitate to use the threat, the emotional blackmail, the guilt to keep the other cost than the cost.
+So we are constantly on the defensive and spending our time watching each other's every move.In short, the jealous become addicted and do not hesitate to use the threat, the emotional blackmail, the guilt to keep the other cost than the cost.
 Difficult to thrive and be happy in such a relationship.

 Also, when you try to control your partner because you are overly jealous for no reason, he or she may end up having enough and will want to part.
 That's why you have to make the decision to heal from jealousy while there is still time.